radius-project/blog/radblog/content/posts/2025/rag-chatbot/index.md

 {{< image src="images/chatbot-jailbreak.png" alt="Screenshot of chatbot refusing to answer jailbreak prompt in Prod environment" width="800" >}}
 <br><br>

-> Check out a video of this demo in action from [Microsoft Ignite 2025: Cloud Native Innovations with Mark Russinovich](https://ignite.microsoft.com/en-US/sessions/BRK431)

 ## In summary